civicrm/civicrm-setup/docs/new-installer.md

 # Writing an installer

-For a CMS integration (e.g. `civicrm-drupal` or `civicrm-wordpress`) which aims to incorporate an installer, you'll first need to initialize the setup runtime and get a reference to the `$setup` API:
+For a CMS integration (e.g. `civicrm-drupal` or `civicrm-wordpress`) which aims to incorporate an installer, you'll first need to initialize the runtime and get a reference to the `$setup` object:

 * Bootstrap the CMS/host environment.
     * __Tip__: You may not need to do anything here -- this is often implicitly handled by the host environment.